Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-modal-pop-up.md

 </div>
 ```

-As for our `HTML` we are having just the modal button visible, and our modal down in our structure.
+As for our `HTML` we have just the modal button visible and our modal down in our structure.

 ## CSS Modal popup

-The `CSS` is not really our main focus, but let's walk through it.
+The `CSS` is not our primary focus, but let's walk through it.

 ```css
 .modal {